oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/speculated_iterations/README.md

      nmake fpga
      ```

-*Note:* The Intel® PAC with Intel Arria® 10 GX FPGA and Intel® FPGA PAC D5005 (with Intel Stratix® 10 SX) do not support Windows*.
+*Note:* The Intel&reg; PAC with Intel Arria&reg; 10 GX FPGA and Intel&reg; FPGA PAC D5005 (with Intel Stratix&reg; 10 SX) do not support Windows*.
 Compiling to FPGA hardware on Windows* requires a third-party or custom Board Support Package (BSP) with Windows* support.

  ### In Third-Party Integrated Development Environments (IDEs)

 You can compile and run this tutorial in the Eclipse* IDE (in Linux*) and the Visual Studio* IDE (in Windows*).
-For instructions, refer to the following link: [Intel® oneAPI DPC++ FPGA Workflows on Third-Party IDEs](https://software.intel.com/en-us/articles/intel-oneapi-dpcpp-fpga-workflow-on-ide)
+For instructions, refer to the following link: [Intel&reg; oneAPI DPC++ FPGA Workflows on Third-Party IDEs](https://software.intel.com/en-us/articles/intel-oneapi-dpcpp-fpga-workflow-on-ide)

 ## Examining the Reports
 Locate `report.html` in the `speculated_iterations_report.prj/reports/` or `speculated_iterations_s10_pac_report.prj/reports/` directory.
 Open the report in any of Chrome*, Firefox*, Edge*, or Internet Explorer*.

 In the "Loop Analysis" section of the report, check the II of the loop in each kernel version.
 Use the kernel with 0 speculated iteration as a base version, check its loop II as a hint for the ideal number for speculated iterations.
-The information shown below is from compiling on the Intel® PAC with Intel Arria® 10 GX FPGA.
+The information shown below is from compiling on the Intel&reg; PAC with Intel Arria&reg; 10 GX FPGA.

 * When the number of  `speculated iterations` is set to 0, loop II is 27.
 * Setting the `speculated iterations` to 27 yielded an II of 1.